 Overview

 The Stepflow Protocol is a JSON-RPC 2.0 based communication protocol designed for executing local and remote workflow components.
-It supports multiple transport mechanisms and allows bidirectional communication between the Stepflow runtime and component servers.
-This allows the component servers to use the Stepflow runtime for concerns like logging and blob storage while ensuring durabble execution.
+It enables bidirectional communication between the Stepflow runtime and workers over HTTP, allowing workers to access runtime services like blob storage while ensuring durable execution.

 Architecture